-In 1993 Dr. Olschofka gave his international solo debut at the Seoul Arts Center with the Seoul Symphony Orchestra with whom he also made his first recordings for Korean television and radio.
-The violin concertos by Beethoven, Brahms, Bruch, Mozart, Tschaikowsky, and Stravinsky are amongst Dr. Olschofka’s signature works for solo violin.
+German-born and raised violinist, Dr. Felix Olschofka, has toured as soloist, concertmaster, and chamber musician throughout Europe, Asia, North America, and South America.
+In 1993 Olschofka gave his international solo debut at the Seoul Arts Center with the Seoul Symphony Orchestra under the baton of Roman Kofman with whom he made his first recordings for Korean television and radio.
+The violin concertos by Beethoven, Brahms, Bruch, Mozart, Sibelius, Tchaikovsky, and Stravinsky are amongst Olschofka’s signature works for solo violin.
 His performances have been recorded and released by several radio and TV broadcasting stations such as NPR (USA), KBS (South-Korea), Megavision and ATB (South America), NRPR (Rumania), DeutscheWelle, ZDF, and WDR (Germany).

-Aside from his active performing career, Dr. Olschofka serves as an adjudicator on numerous juries of international competitions such as the Concurso Nacional de Violin "Hermilo Novelo" in Mexico, the International Queen Sophie Charlotte Violin Competition, and the International Max Bruch Violin Competition Cologne in Germany.
+Aside from his active performing and teaching career, Olschofka serves as an adjudicator on various juries of national and international competitions such as the Concurso Nacional de Violin "Hermilo Novelo" in Mexico, the International Queen Sophie Charlotte Violin Competition, and the International Max Bruch Violin Competition Cologne in Germany.

-Dr. Olschofka himself is a winner of numerous awards and competitions.
-He holds two 1st prizes in the prestigious German Youth Music Competition (Solo Instrument and Chamber Music Category), 2nd prize of the International Chamber Music Competition "Charles Hennen" in the Netherlands and a grant from the Oscar and Vera Ritter Foundation.
+Olschofka himself is a winner of numerous awards and competitions.
+He holds two 1st prizes in the prestigious German Youth Music Competition (Solo and Chamber Music Category), 2nd prize of the International Chamber Music Competition "Charles Hennen" in the Netherlands and a grant from the Oscar and Vera Ritter Foundation.